alephcloud/hs-configuration-tools/README.md

 In addition to the user defined command line options the following options are recognized by the application:

-`--config-file, -c`
+*   `--config-file, -c`
-:   parses the given file as a (partial) configuration in YAML format.
+    parses the given file as a --possibly partial-- configuration in YAML format.
 The file location can be provided either as a local filesystem path or as a remote HTTP or HTTPS URL.
 In addition a list of static configuration file locations can be defined in the code.